-TURN has already participated actively in this proceeding, including filing comments on the Order Instituting Rulemaking (OIR), participating in the prehearing conference, and filing reply comments on the OIR.
-TURN also plans to actively participate in workshops provided for in the Scoping Memo.
-TURN may prepare comments on any workshop report, file any other necessary pleadings, and respond to proposed decision(s).
+TURN has already participated actively in this proceeding, including filing comments on the Order Instituting Investigation and participating in the prehearing conference.
+TURN intends to continue our active participation by conducting discovery, preparing intervenor testimony, participating in evidentiary hearings, preparing opening and reply briefs, filing any other necessary pleadings, and responding to the proposed decision.